 - Orange Line – Subway Cave Trail

-How Do You Get To The Subway Cave In Sedona?
+Getting To The Subway Cave

 Sedona’s Subway Cave is accessed by taking a spur trail around 2 miles into the Boynton Canyon hike.
 A huge black and gray burned tree is the turn-off landmark to look out for.